-0. Introduction
+1. Introduction

-- Broker

-Management

-Rating: An opinion

-on Quality of services

-provided by a Broker

-- Market Regulatory Landscape: List of applicable regulations issued by primary regulator, SECP

-- 0.1 Scope Broker Management Rating (BMR): Securities Brokers (henceforth referred to as 'brokers' or 'brokerage firms') play a critical role in the capital markets by facilitating trades for all categories of clients.
+Scope: Opinion on quality of management and services provided by a broker Scope: Securities Brokers (henceforth referred to as 'brokers' or 'brokerage firms') play a critical role in capital markets by facilitating trades for all categories of investors.
 Brokerage industry is characterized as very dynamic and volatile due to its direct dependency on the performance of capital markets.
 PACRA's Broker Management Rating aims to facilitate investors to differentiate between brokers on the basis of quality of management, services provided, regulatory compliance, operational and technological infrastructure.